jansaltenberger/approximate-counting-k-paths/README.md

 ## Introduction
 This repository contains implementations of FPT algorithms for approximately counting the number of k-paths in a graph.
 One algorithm is by Brand, Dell and Husfeldt (BDH), the other by Björklund, Lokshtanov, Saurabh and Zehavi (BLSZ).

-The problem of counting exactly all paths of length k is proved to be #W[1]-hard.
+The problem of counting exactly all paths of length k is proven to be #W[1]-hard.
 This implies that it cannot be solved in f(k)n<sup>O(1)</sup> for any computable function f and constant c.
 The problem of approximately counting k-paths, on the other hand, is fixed-parameter tractable and can be solved in f(k)n<sup>O(1)</sup>-time.

 <table>
     <tr>